josephschmitt/scan-downloads/README.md

 # Trigger download folder scan for Sonarr and Couch Potato

-Simple script that uses the Sonarr and Couch Potato APIs to trigger scanning of the downloads folder.
+Simple script that uses the [Sonarr](http://sonarr.tv) and [Couch Potato](https://couchpota.to) (and [Radarr](http://radarr.video)) APIs to trigger scanning of the downloads folder.
 This is useful if you use Sonarr or Couch Potato for file renaming, but have another process you need to run in between downloading and renaming (such as transmuxing through something like iFlicks or Handbrake).
 This will allow you to do your extra processing, then when complete call this script which will tell the app to kick off its renaming process.

 ## Usage